 The standard Excel workbooks can have one of two extensions: XLS or XLSX.
 The XLS format is the old one and was the default format before Excel 2007.
 XLSX is the newer one that was introduced in 2007; it is the default format for Excel 2007 and later.
-The question now is what is the difference between these two file extensions and why Microsoft chose to change the default file format for Excel?
+In the following, I will list you all the differences between XLS and XLSX file extensions and show you why Microsoft chose to change the default file format for Excel.

 There are many differences between XLS and XLSX:

 - XLSX can’t work in versions prior to Excel 2007.

 - XLS format can store macros, while XLSX can’t.

 - XLS is less secure than XLSX.

 - XLS takes more disk space than XLSX.